bt3gl/building_blog/content/web_vulnerabilities.md

 ---
 ## Clickjacking
-The act of obscuring a portion of a web application so that the victim is not aware that individual clicks are delivered to other site.
+The act of obscuring a portion of a web application so that the victim is not aware that individual clicks are delivered to another site.
 For example, a malicious site wraps another site in a frame.

 If a website includes iframe, there is a chance that it can perform a SQL query searching for iframe code.
 For example: